The tautological rings of the moduli spaces of stable maps: Stable Maps to flags

 \subsection{Stromme's description of the Quot scheme.}

-In the next few subsections we let $X$ be the Grassmannian of $r$ dimensional quotients of some $N$ dimensional vector space $V$.
+In the next few subsections we let $X$ be the Grassmannian of $r$ dimensional quotients of an $N$ dimensional vector space $V$.
 We will begin with a description of the smooth scheme of degree $d\geq 1$ morphisms to $X$, which we denote by $\text {Mor}_d(\p^1, X)$.
-When $X$ is the projective space, this discussion is trivial, the space in question can be described as an open subvariety in a projective space.
+When $X$ is the projective space, this discussion is trivial since the space in question can be described as an open subvariety in a projective space.
 However, for other flag varieties $X$ such a convenient description is not as easy to come by; it was obtained by Stromme for Grassmannians \cite {quot}.
-We also remark that when $X$ is a convex toric variety, the scheme of morphisms from $\p^1$ to $X$ admits a description similar to the one for $\pr$ \cite {Si}; similar arguments may be applied.
+We also remark that when $X$ is a convex toric variety, the scheme of morphisms from $\p^1$ to $X$ admits a description similar to the one for $\pr$ \cite {Si}; it would be interesting to pursue our argument in this case.

 We will now explain Stromme's construction.
-To fix the notations, we let $\s$ and $\q$ denote the tautological subbundle and quotient bundle on the Grassmannian, sitting in the exact sequence: To give a degree $d$ morphism $f: \p^1 \to X$ is the same as giving a degree $d$, rank $r$ quotient vector bundle $F=f^{\star} \q$ as follows: Allowing quotients which may not be locally free, we obtain the smooth compactification of $\mor$ which is known as Grothendieck's $Quot$ scheme.
+To fix the notation, we let $\s$ and $\q$ denote the tautological subbundle and quotient bundle on the Grassmannian, sitting in the exact sequence: To give a degree $d$ morphism $f: \p^1 \to X$ is the same as giving a degree $d$, rank $r$ quotient vector bundle $F=f^{\star} \q$ as follows: Allowing quotients which may not be locally free, we obtain the smooth compactification of $\mor$ which is known as Grothendieck's $Quot$ scheme.
 We will denote this by $Quot(N, r, d)$.
 It will be clear below that the cohomology of the $Quot$ scheme is easier to understand than that of the Kontsevich spaces.
 Incidentally, we note that this compactification was also used in \cite {BDW} to compute the ``Gromov invariants" of Grassmannians.

 We consider two natural vector bundles $\mathcal A_{-1}$ and $\mathcal A_{0}$ on the scheme $\mor$.
 Their fibers over a morphism $f$ are $H^{0}(f^{\star} \q \otimes \o(-1))$ and $H^{0}(f^{\star}\q)$ respectively.
 These vector bundles extend over the $Quot$ scheme compactification.
 We let $\mathcal F$ be the universal quotient of the trivial bundle on $\p^1\times Quot$, and we let $\pi: \p^1\times Quot \to Quot$ be the projection on the second factor.
 The extensions are, for $m\geq -1$: